jacobpackert/DR_news_puppeteer/readme.md

-# Get new from DR in your terminal.
+# Get news from DR in your terminal.

 * Tiny test project to learn Puppeteer and try some light web scraping*